ServiceInnovationLab/serviceinnovationlab.github.io/_authors/glen-thurston.md

 active: true
 github: gthurstonnz
 published: true
-thinking: Developing out team for this year.
+thinking: Developing our team for this year.
 doing: Responsible for the design team plus the process we use here.
 ---